jackfranklin/vim-markdown-writer/README.md

 nnoremap <leader>mh5 :call MW_Heading(5)<CR>
 ```

+Of course, some of those heading mappings end up taking more characters than just typing the text itself, but you get the point.

 Or, you might want to map `MW_MakeTwitterReferenceLink()` function to perform its work on the entire document:

 ```